 The final phase of the study, which was truncated by the cancellation of the MDXX, addressed the performance of the wing-body combination with engines and winglets included.
-Using GRIDGEN, several weeks were needed to generate a mesh with 234 blocks and more than five million mesh cells.
-RANS calculations could then be performed in 5 or 6 h with 48 processors of an IBM SP2.
-An example of such a calculation is presented in Figs. 14 and 15, in which the shading indicates the surface pressure, with darker shading corresponding to higher pressure.
-The overall turnaround for mesh generation and flow analysis is still too slow.
-A multiblock optimization code in which the flow is modeled by the Euler equations is already operational.
-A multiblock viscous design code is clearly needed and we plan to undertake its development.
-In the long run, unstructured meshes may be needed to treat complete configurations with rapid turnaround.
+Using GRIDGEN several weeks were needed to generate a mesh with 234 blocks and more than 5 million mesh cells.
+RANS calculations could then be performed in 5 or 6 hours with 48 processors of an IBM SP2.
+An example of such a calculation is presented in Figure 16 and 17, in which the shading indicates the surface pressure, with darker shading corresponding to higher pressure.
+The overall turn around for mesh generation and flow analysis is still too slow.
+A multiblock optimization code in which the flow is modelled by the Euler equations is already operational.
+A multi block viscous design code is clearly needed and we plan to undertake its development.
+In the long run unstructured meshes may be needed to treat complete configurations with rapid turn around.